okamotoyuki/jirest/README.md

 # jirest

-*jirest* is a command line tool to use Jira REST API easily and interactively from command line.
+*jirest* is a command line tool to use Jira REST API easily and interactively.

 ## Installation